darrylb123/usbrelay/README.md

 # make HIDAPI=libusb
 ```

+### Docker Build:
 You can also build using Docker.
-Assuming you have Docker installed, execute the build script:
+Assuming you have Docker installed (only tested with version 18), execute the build script:

 ```
 $ ./build.sh
 ```

-The usbrelay binary and libusbrelay.so library will be built in the root directory of the repo.
+The usbrelay binary, libusbrelay.so and libusbrelay_py.so libraries will be built in the root directory of the repo.

-Usage:
+### Usage:
 The code needs to access the device.
 This can be achieved either by running the program with root privileges (so sudo is your friend) or by putting
 ```
 SUBSYSTEM=="usb", ATTR{idVendor}=="16c0",ATTR{idProduct}=="05df", MODE="0666"